 If you even have a remote chance to visit this incredible area, go for it.
 But keep in mind that taking off to northwestern Alaska is not something you should take lightly.
 A trip like this takes a certain level of physical fitness and lots of planning.

-While a bird’s-eye look from a plane is a real eye-opener, staying overnight in this rugged country can make an unforgettable adventure.
+While a bird’s-eye look from a plane is a real eye-opener, staying overnight in this rugged country can make for an unforgettable adventure.
 Seeing Kobuk Valley National Park first-hand isn’t for the faint of heart, that’s for sure.
-Alaska has eight national parks, and all have their own unique characteristics that make them worth visiting.
+Alaska has nine National Park Service units, and all have their own unique characteristics that make them worth visiting.

 While many memorable outings are a walk in the park, visiting this place is nothing short of an ambitious endeavor.
 It’s somewhat difficult to even get inside Kobuk Valley and physically demanding once you get there.
 But that’s what makes this trip of a lifetime so rewarding.